maurobonfietti/slim4-api-skeleton-crud-generator/README.md

-# SKEL API SLIM PHP CRUD GENERATOR
+# CRUD GENERATOR - FOR SLIM 4 - API SKELETON

 This package provide a command to generate RESTful endpoints, to manage any simple entity/table.